truenas/middleware/docs/api/resources/account.rst

 .. http:put:: /api/v1.0/account/users/(int:id)/

-   Creates a new user and returns the new user object.
+   Updates a user and returns the new user object.

    **Example request**: